apache/camel/examples/camel-example-hystrix/README.md

 $ mvn compile camel:run
 ```

-And then start the client that calls service1 every 10th seconds.
+And then start the client that calls service1 every second.

 ```sh
 $ cd client
 $ mvn compile camel:run
 ```

-You can then stop service1 and see that the client should fallback to service2 in the Hystrix EIP circuit breaker.
+You can then stop service1 and see that the client should fallback to call service2 in the Hystrix EIP circuit breaker.
+And then start service 1 again and see the Hystrix EIP go back to normal.

 ### Hystrix web console